AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 #### **Returns:**

 * (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
-However, if `p.tx.send` is set to `false`, this function will return the Ethereum contract address of the Fee Window for the specified timestamp, as a 20-byte hexadecimal string.
+However, if `p.tx.send` is set to `false`, this function will return the Ethereum contract address of the Dispute Window for the specified timestamp, as a 20-byte hexadecimal string.

 ### augur.api.Universe.getOrCreateNextDisputeWindow(p)

-Gets the Ethereum contract address of the [Dispute Window](#dispute-window) that will be active after the current Fee Window ends in the specified [Universe](#universe).
-If the contract address for the Fee Window does not exist yet, this function will create it.
+Gets the Ethereum contract address of the [Dispute Window](#dispute-window) that will be active after the current Dispute Window ends in the specified [Universe](#universe).
+If the contract address for the Dispute Window does not exist yet, this function will create it.

 #### Parameters: